mezeru/Parkade/readme.md

 - datetime Module
 - time Module
 Make sure you have these modules installed on your Python environment before running the program.

+## Conclusion
+Parkade is an automated parking system that utilizes computer vision techniques to detect cars entering and exiting a parking lot.
+By accurately identifying car events and calculating the fare, Parkade simplifies the parking process and provides a convenient solution for parking lot management.